VulpritProoze/ArtChive/frontend/src/components/common/gallery-feature/misc/GALLERY_EDITOR_GUIDE.md

 - Removed unnecessary `background`, `borderColor`, `borderWidth` properties (not part of GroupObject interface)
 - Templates now use the same rendering and interaction logic as manually created groups

-**Note**: The `gallery-item` case in CanvasStage.tsx can now be removed if no longer needed, or kept for backward compatibility with existing saved galleries.
+**Note**: The `gallery-item` case in `canvas-stage.component.tsx` can now be removed if no longer needed, or kept for backward compatibility with existing saved galleries.

 ---